Jasmuheen

-Jasmuheen (born Ellen Greve; 1957) is a proponent of "pranic nourishment" or breatharianism, the practice of living without food or fluid of any sort and regarded by the scientific community as a lethal pseudoscience.
+Jasmuheen (born Ellen Greve; 1957) is a proponent of "pranic nourishment" or breatharianism, the alleged practice of living entirely without food and drink.
 She makes appearances at New Age conferences worldwide, has hosted spiritual retreats in Thailand and has released books and audio recordings.
+Her claims have been condemned by the scientific community as a dangerous pseudoscience.

 Early life

 Jasmuheen was born in 1957 in New South Wales, Australia, of post-war Norwegian migrant parents.

 Breatharianism

 Jasmuheen developed financial and business management skills working full-time in the finance industry.
-In 1992 she began combining her experience in business and finance with meditation, selling access to workshops and seminars on the topic and, by deed poll changed her name to Jasmuheen.
+In 1992, she began combining her experience in business and finance with meditation, selling access to workshops and seminars on the topic and, by deed poll, changed her name to Jasmuheen.

-In 1998, she appeared in her first film, a six-part direct to video documentary called The Legend of Atlantis: Return of the Lightmasters.
 The Australian television programme 60 Minutes challenged Jasmuheen to demonstrate how she could live without food and water.
 The supervising medical professional Dr. Beres Wenck found that, after 48 hours, Jasmuheen displayed symptoms of acute dehydration, stress, and high blood pressure.
 Jasmuheen claimed that this was a result of "polluted air".
 On the third day, she was moved to a mountainside retreat about 15 miles from the city, where she was filmed enjoying the fresh air, claiming she could now successfully practice inedia.
 But as filming progressed, Jasmuheen's speech slowed, her pupils dilated, and she lost over a stone (6 kg or 14 lb) in weight.
 After four days, she acknowledged that she had lost weight, but stated that she felt fine.
 Dr. Wenck stated: "You are now quite dehydrated, probably over 10%, getting up to 11%."
 The doctor continued: "Her pulse is about double what it was when she started.
 The risk if she goes any further is kidney failure."
 Jasmuheen's condition continued to deteriorate rapidly due to acute dehydration, despite her contrary insistence.
 Dr. Wenck concluded that continuing the experiment would ultimately prove fatal.
 The film crew agreed with this assessment and stopped filming.